ImSreyas/lbsMcaMarkChecker/README.md

-# ✨ LBS MCA Result Checker ✨
+# ✨ LBS MCA Mark Checker ✨

 **Anxiously awaiting your results?
 Check them effortlessly with this web app! ⏳**